qiskit-community/fulqrum/README.md

 ## Requirements

+Outside of standard packages, currently Fulqrum requires the Boost library and OpenMP v3+ .

-Currently Fulqrum requires the Boost library.
-If using `conda` then adding this can be done using:
+If using `conda` then adding Boost can be done using:

 ```bash
 conda install boost